Indications for: ADLYXIN

 Increased risk of hypoglycemia with concomitant sulfonylureas or basal insulin (reduction in their doses may be needed).
 May affect absorption of oral drugs (delayed gastric emptying).
 Caution when concomitant oral drugs with narrow therapeutic ratio or that require careful monitoring.
 Concomitant antibiotics, APAP, other drugs dependent on threshold concentration: administer ≥1hr before Adlyxin; for oral contraceptives, take ≥1hr before or 11hrs after Adlyxin.

-Nausea, vomiting, headache, diarrhea, dizziness, hypoglycemia, inj site reactions, allergic reactions; pancreatitis, renal failure, possibly antibody formation.
+Nausea, vomiting, headache, diarrhea, dizziness, hypoglycemia, inj site reactions; anaphylaxis, pancreatitis, renal failure, possibly antibody formation.

 Generic Drug Availability: